xudonghuang1998/Daily_behavior_monitor/README.md

-# my-monitor
+# Daily-monitor

-With this application provies you a basic framework (without UI design) wich can keep track of your behavior, including the time spent on:
+With this application provies you a basic framework (without UI design) wich can keep track of your behavior.

-- sleeping
-- stydying
-- exercises

-and the quality of:

-- sleeping
-- eating
-- mood

 The application is deployed online in: https://huang-879095.herokuapp.com/